awsdocs/amazon-eks-user-guide/doc_source/cni-network-policy.md

 ```

 To run this command, you can use any method to connect to the node\.

-## Disabling network policies in VPC CNI

-If you ever want to disable network policy in the VPC CNI then make sure that you delete all the Kubernetes network policies you configured.
-Removing the `EnableNetworkPolicy` value will result in `aws-node` pods entering `CrashLoopBackOff` state.

 ## Kubernetes network policies<a name="network-policies-implement-policies"></a>